Rudyard, Montana

 Rudyard is an unincorporated community and census-designated place (CDP) in Hill County, Montana, United States.
-The population was 258 at the 2010 census.
+As of the 2020 census, Rudyard had a population of 270.

 The community was established as a switching station on the Great Northern Railway.
 The post office opened in 1910.
 It is named after author Rudyard Kipling.

 Geography

 Rudyard is located western Hill County.
 U.S. Route 2 runs along the southern edge of the community, leading east 41 mi to Havre, the county seat, and west 62 mi to Shelby.

 According to the United States Census Bureau, the CDP has a total area of 2.4 km2, all land.

 Antipodes

-Rudyard has the distinction of being the only community in the contiguous United States that sits atop a non-oceanic antipode, that being one of the Kerguelen Islands.
+Rudyard has the distinction of being the only community in the contiguous United States with a non-oceanic antipode, that being one of the Kerguelen Islands.